Nowadays the structural consolidation of older walls and buildings is often done with cement-based mortars or concrete, for a number of reasons:

 [20-40 mm] Structural Consolidation lime plaster, in 20 – 40 mm or more thickness, applied as:

 Here are some key application points about the application of each plaster, as well as links to the full application guides.
-Please have your plasterer read / watch the application instructions before applying the product.
+Please have your plasterer read / watch the application instructions below before applying the products.
 If any questions, please contact us, happy to help.

 Here are some of our projects using this solution: